realshubhamraut/CDAC-DBDA-coursework/java/notes.md

 | System.out      | Used for output                                  |

+the java compiler can compiles the code without caring about if you have put the same file and class name

-there is the java.lang package which is already loaded while programmming without specifically mentioning it
+there is the java.lang package which is already loaded while programmming without specifically mentioning it, but after compiles we cannot really call the class with the filesname, because the class name declared is not matching with the filename itself.

+but we don't really need the file name and classname to be the same if we are running the compiled class name with the proper class name filename = javaclass.java classname = javaclass1

 while we need to import other packages. like `utils` and `io`

+the java compiler can compiles the code without caring about if you have put the same file and class name

+in java by default boolean values is false and character values by default is null

+z